 Biga’s and poolishes are types of preferments which are very similar.
 The poolish originated from Polish bakers and has been adopted by the French.
 Biga is the Italian preferment.
 They are both levains which is the name given to an active yeast or raising agent used to make bread rise.
 For more information about levains, view the what is a levain article.

 A poolish has the same amount of flour to water ratio with around 0.25% yeast.
 Biga’s can contain less water and around 0.5% yeast.

 Using preferments adds flour that has been conditioned which creates more structure and organic acids in the dough.
 This reduces fermentation time and aids flavour and keeping quality.

-Preferments also allow yeast to become more active so that less can be used.
+Preferments also allow the yeast to become more active so that less can be used.
 It’s important to use the minimum amount of yeast to raise the bread.
 This allows the flavour from the flour to develop.

-Bakers in both countries use sourdough as well as yeast to raise their breads.
+Bakers in both countries use sourdough as well as yeast to raise their bread.
 Though there are different ways in which each country goes about creating one.
 French bakers follow a refreshment of flour, water and sourdough in equal or roughly equal quantities.

-The Italians made it one step better (or complicated) and have an aged mother dough which uses honey to activate it.
+The Italians made it one step better (or complicated) and have an aged mother dough that uses honey to activate it.
 They also use the lievito madre method to make sourdough.